Contributed by Staff of Timberline Knolls

 Often, what can help to reignite a passion for life is the simple question, “What were you passionate about before you became involved with substances?”
 It could be as seemingly minor as hiking in the wilderness or playing soccer.
 Or, it could be as multi-layered as the desire to be a veterinarian.

 A dependence on drugs officially ends such activities or dreams, but once physical health is regained, hiking and soccer are certainly feasible.

 Additionally, those in recovery must understand that there is not only one path to achieving a goal.
 A person may erroneously believe that she cannot be a vet now because she did not immediately enter college after high school.
 She did not “miss her chance.”
 It is merely delayed.

 Achieving sobriety, practicing forgiveness, building positive relationships, pursuing a dream: All of these are important indicators of a positive future.
-However, establishing and sustaining true passion for life is typically associated with spirituality.
+However, establishing and sustaining a true passion for life is typically associated with spirituality.

-Reaching Out To A Higher Power
+Reaching Out To a Higher Power

 Connecting to a higher power, whether it is God or the universe, provides those in recovery with an entity that can be trusted.
 Often, this is the first trustworthy and non-judgmental relationship they have ever been part of.
 Additionally, walking in the firm belief that there is a higher power that truly loves, provides guidance and hope for the future is huge.
 Then, these individuals are not alone in their struggle.